tomarra/laptopsetup/README.md

 * 1Password
    * Login and turn on Safari Plugin
+* Android Studio
+   * Start and let it install everything
 * Bartender
    * Launch and apply license
    * Set to launch at login